 Students are encouraged to develop self-motivated and independent approaches to their learning as part of a team.
 Every student is a member of a ‘Training Company’ and training companies both compete and collaborate on employer-projects.
 Older members of training companies mentor and support younger members.
 Through these companies, students learn the language and disciplines of business.

 There are high expectations for standards of behaviour and personal conduct at all times, reflecting the professional environment of the UTC.
-This includes a dress code in line with the professional appearance students would be expected to adopt in a modern business setting as well as a longer day starting at 8.30 am and ending at 4.00 pm with enrichment until 4:50pm on various days, although all homework is completed within this timeframe.
-Students are also asked to sign up to our guidelines and code of conduct as part of their Learning Agreement.
+This includes a dress code in line with the professional appearance students would be expected to adopt in a modern business setting.
+There is also a longer day starting at 8.30 am and ending at 4.00 pm with enrichment until 4:50pm.
+All homework is completed within this timeframe.
+Students are asked to sign up to our guidelines and code of conduct as part of their Learning Agreement.

 UTC Sheffield is proud to be a member of The Sheffield SCITT partnership.
 The Sheffield SCITT is one of only three accredited providers of Initial Teacher Training in Sheffield and the only one of its kind.
 SCITT stands for School Centred Initial Teacher Training and that is what we provide.
 SCITT trainees spend 100% of their time in school and are trained by serving outstanding teachers.
 We welcome people for work experience placements prior to applying to the SCITT on https://www.ucas.com/ucas/teacher-training.
 The SCITT trains General Primary and Secondary Maths, English, Sciences, History, Geography and RE at a diverse range of good and outstanding schools in the Sheffield area.

-University Technical Colleges (UTCs) are a newcomer to the educational landscape, and we are aware that there are some misconceptions about them.
+University Technical Colleges (UTCs) are a newcomer to the educational landscape, and there are some misconceptions about them.
 Click here to read our article: The Truth About UTC Sheffield – Three Myths Busted!